China’s Indian Ocean Bases

 Source: Google Maps

 The state of this facility is unclear.
-Though China has officially denied the reports about Chinese base at Jiwani, a Chinese military analyst, Zhou Chenming, stated that “China needs to set up another base in Gwadar for its warships because Gwadar is now a civilian port… It’s a common practice to have separate facilities for warships and merchant vessels because of their different operations.”
-Another Chinese analyst, Lin Minwang, a professor at Fudan University’s Centre for South Asian Studies, took a slightly more nuanced position, saying that China and Pakistan “have the ability to build a joint naval and air facility in Pakistan, but it is unnecessary at this time.”
-Nevertheless, the analyst also added that should the US and its allies push an aggressive Indo-Pacific strategy, “China will surely carry out a plan with Pakistan to ensure the security of sea routes.”
+Though China has officially denied the reports about a base at Jiwani, a Chinese military analyst, Zhou Chenming, stated that "China needs to set up another base in Gwadar for its warships because Gwadar is now a civilian port… It’s a common practice to have separate facilities for warships and merchant vessels because of their different operations."
+Another Chinese analyst, Lin Minwang, a professor at Fudan University’s Centre for South Asian Studies, took a slightly more nuanced position, saying that China and Pakistan "have the ability to build a joint naval and air facility in Pakistan, but it is unnecessary at this time."
+Nevertheless, the analyst also added that should the US and its allies push an aggressive Indo-Pacific strategy, "China will surely carry out a plan with Pakistan to ensure the security of sea routes."

 Thus, though Jiwani is not yet a formal Chinese external military base, it is clearly of interest to China and it bears watching.

-*China has not confirmed any activity on Pakistan’s naval base in Jiwani but given the location of the base and China’s goals for extensive presence in the Indian Ocean including the Arabian Sea, Bay of Bengal and major international maritime choke points, China could be expected to proceed with this base possibly at a later date.
+Given the location of the base and China’s goals for extensive presence in the Indian Ocean including the Arabian Sea, Bay of Bengal and major international maritime choke points, China could be expected to proceed with this base possibly at a later date.

 Given the strategically vital location of Hambantota port in Sri Lanka, China has had a particular interest in it.
-It could be beneficial to China in establishing a presence in the Indian Ocean but also it location close to India is another attraction.
-In the early 2000s, there was interest in revamping the port to bring out the full potential of the port, but there was not sufficient domestic interest or finance for such ambitions.
+It could be beneficial to China in establishing a presence in the Indian Ocean but also its location close to India is another attraction.
+In the early 2000s, there was interest in revamping the port to bring out its full potential, but there was not sufficient domestic interest or finance for such ambitions.
 Meanwhile, foreign investors were willing to explore the possibility of investing in the port, which led to multiple feasibility studies.
 However, none of them could reach a deal with the Sri Lankan political leadership in working out the modalities of the port development.
 In 2005, the Mahinda Rajapaksa government reached out to India and the US but both declined for lack of economic viability of such a port.
 At this stage, China Harbour Engineering Group (CHEG) expressed interest in the project and was selected by the Sri Lankan leadership to develop the project.

 President Mahinda Rajapaksa was particularly interested in the project given that Hambantota was in his political constituency and therefore he had a political stake in developing the entire Hambantota township including the port.
 Rajapaksa was seen to be pushing Hambantota to emerge as a major hub potentially competing with Singapore even as the economic case for it was lacking.
 This led to the upscaling the project from a basic industrial harbour development plan to a multi-phase deep-sea port project, financed by the EXIM Bank of China.
 There was suspicion of corruption too because there was no open bidding process in the entire development plan.
 Lack of transparency has been a trademark of many of the Chinese infrastructure initiatives across several continents.